Research

 State Research Farm

-Monika is undertaking new research of the once critical public asset, the State Research Farm in Werribee, Australia.
-She is working with a team to uncover the history, personalities and science of the community of workers once living on the State Research Farm through interview, images, memoir, books and film.
 The State Research Farm boosted agricultural and livestock research, experimentation and implementation Australia-wide.
 The site is of state heritage significance for scientific research and advancement, and illustrates a change from European agricultural practices to those specific to Australia's climate and conditions.

 The jewel falls from the crown

-Monika is progressing her research on the community once living on the Metropolitan Sewerage Farm.
+Monika is progressing research on the community once living on the Metropolitan Sewerage Farm.
 She is exploring the turbulent period when the Melbourne and Metropolitan Board of Works became Melbourne Water and has begun writing the sequel book to The faraway land of the house and two cows.

 A new understanding of abject communities through sewerage ghost towns